 Proposal.
 “Once we run a test, we gather all the data and metrics, and put it all together into a presentation,” Chris explains.
-“Typically that comes with a formal proposal with some sort of contract offering.
-Once we submit the proposal, there is a 7-day time frame, because we’ve found that after presenting that material, once a certain time lapses, the probability of continuing that conversation has probably slipped off.”
+“Typically that comes with a formal proposal with some sort of contract offer.
+Once we submit the proposal, there is a 7-day time frame, because we’ve found that after presenting that material, once a certain time lapse, the probability of continuing that conversation has probably slipped off.”

 Roll out.
 Won sales go into this phase during which the product is implemented with the customer.